MindGainsLabs/Relay_Tweets/README.md

 ## 🚀 Usage

-The application will extract messages from configured Discord channels, analyze tokens mentioned in the messages using the Rugcheck API, and send notifications to Telegram with the analysis results.
+The application will extract messages from configured Discord channel and send notifications to Telegram with the analysis results.

 ## 📜 License